KyleLemma/CSE321-Project-3_Fridge-Monitor-System/CSE321_project3_kylelemm_main.md

 - systemError: This function will hold the contents for when the temperature or humidity goes out of the ideal range
 - checkMetrics: Function reads in the temperature from the DHT11 and displays the metrics on the 1602 LCD
+- checkLevels: Function to take the temperature and humidity levels and check them against the ideal range
+- getTemp: Function to get the current temperature of the system without updating the LCD
+- getHumid: Function to get the current humidity of the system without updating the LCD
+- systemTempError: Function that will represent a temperature error that will not release until the temperature has been corrected
+- systemHumidityError: Function that will represent a humidity error that will not release until the humidity has been corrected
+- systemEngage: Function controlled by the interrupt "A" that will change LEDs states and engage the system
+- systemDisengage: Function controlled by the interrupt "B" that will change LEDs states and disengage the system